The 20 Best Drug Induced Dyskinesia Doctors Near Me in Pittsburgh, PA

 Offers Telehealth

 Jenny Linnoila, MD, PhD, specializes in neurology and is board-certified in neurology by the American Osteopathic Board of Neurology & Psychiatry.
 She practices at University of Pittsburgh Physicians, Department of Neurology and is affiliated with UPMC Magee-Womens Hospital and UPMC Shadyside.
 Dr. Linnoila completed her medical education at University of Pittsburgh School of Medicine, residency at Massachusetts General Hospital - Harvard Medical School, and fellowship at Mayo Clinic School of Graduate Medical Education.
 Dr. Linnoila is rated as an Experienced provider by MediFind in the treatment of Drug Induced Dyskinesia.
-Her top areas of expertise are Encephalitis, Anti-NMDA Receptor Encephalitis, Rasmussen Encephalitis, and Herpes Simplex Encephalitis.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Encephalitis, Anti-NMDA Receptor Encephalitis, Rasmussen Encephalitis, and Herpes Simplex Encephalitis.
+Dr. Linnoila is board certified in American Board Of Psychiatry And Neurology.
+Dr. Linnoila is currently accepting new patients.

 Experienced in Drug Induced Dyskinesia